-4. Provide a school academic calendar in Appendix C (minimum of 185 instructional days or 1,025 hours).

-5. Describe in a brief narrative below on how the calendar coincides with the tenets of the proposed mission and education plan.
+- 4. Provide a school academic calendar in Appendix C (minimum of 185 instructional days or 1,025 hours). - 5.
+Describe in a brief narrative below on how the calendar coincides with the tenets of the proposed mission and education plan.

-Students at the Academy will receive additional instructional minutes throughout the school year to ensure that they are prepared to meet the demands of the 21st century workplace.
+Students at the School will receive additional instructional minutes throughout the school year to ensure that they are equipped with the academic skills and self-discipline necessary to compete on a global level, which coincides with the tenets of the school's mission.
 The calendar also allows time for increased professional development opportunities.
-Teacher work days will include data summits which coincide with the tenets of the Academy's mission to close the achievement gap.
+Teacher work days will also include data summits.